-Singapore’s FY2019 Budget Statement was delivered by Finance Minister Heng Swee Keat on 18 February, 2019 at 3.30pm.
+Singapore’s FY2019 Budget Statement will be delivered by Finance Minister Heng Swee Keat on 18 February, 2019 at 3.30pm.

 This page will be automatically refreshed periodically, so stay tuned as we bring you the latest announcements as it happens, along with our commentary on what it means for Singapore and Singaporeans.